kudzaijaure-dot/ByYou/README.md

-Why pay thousands of dollars for Expivi, Threekit or SalesForce to give your customers the best experience? (monthly fees) Introducing Zimbabwes first no-cost, locally built 3D product configurator for apparel, built for Gutu Tich by Kudzai Richard Jaure.
+Why pay thousands of dollars for Expivi, Threekit or SalesForce to give your customers the best experience? (monthly fees) Introducing Zimbabwes first no-cost, locally built [3D product configurator](https://651fd2e7e5a0280431d83841--dynamic-biscochitos-8fab85.netlify.app/) for apparel, built as a project done for Gutu Tich by Kudzai Richard Jaure.

 ## Demo Verison Out Now, and Free 😄!